 Me: Yeah – you do.
 You would not answer any of my questions.
 Don’t expect me to illustrate dishonesty sustaining the pro-choice holocaust if you yourself are divorced from reality.

 The punchline is this: in fact, abortion really is legal through all nine months, in every state, for any reason, and has been since 1973.
 Either by design or by accident, our law is confusing in the extreme.
-The Supreme Court in Roe vs. Wade made it seem as if only early abortion was legal, saying that the states, if they wished, could make late abortion illegal.
+The Supreme Court in Roe vs. Wade made it seem as if only early abortion was legal, saying that the states, if they wished, could make late-term abortion illegal.
 They can’t.
 In Roe vs. Wade’s companion case, Doe vs. Bolton, the High Court squashed the states’ right to make third trimester abortions illegal.

 The details are important.
 Roe said the states could make third trimester abortion illegal unless the woman’s “life or health” was endangered.
 We should already be suspicious – why mention “life” if “health” is enough to get a third trimester abortion?
 If a woman’s life is endangered, certainly her health in endangered.
-Maybe the justices were trying to seem as if such late abortion were only to be legal in very rare circumstances.
+Maybe the justices were trying to seem as if such late-term abortion were only to be legal in very rare circumstances.
 The Supreme Court defined “health” as “all factors, physical, emotional, psychological and familial” and included the woman’s marital status and age.
 Only one other doctor aside from the abortionist has to attest to the woman’s health.
-So, the states can prohibit late abortion, except when one of “all factors” comes to pass – in other words, the states cannot prohibit any abortion!
+So, the states can prohibit late-term abortion, except when one of “all factors” comes to pass – in other words, the states cannot prohibit any abortion!
 This is dishonest and misleading!
 The definition of “health” was not included in the main case, Roe, but concealed over in Doe, which most people have never heard of!
 Both cases are “of course, to be read together.”
 Everything in one case pertains to the other!
 This is another indication that the Supreme Court Justices were being disingenuous!
 But of course the entire undertaking is illegitimate because the Constitution makes no mention of abortion, so how can any of it be a Constitutional right?!

 It appears that the pro-Roe/Doe justices believed that if any abortion was to be a Constitutional right, it all had to be, because the unborn was denied all legal status until birth.
 There was some mention of a “compelling state interest” to protect unborn life late in the pregnancy, but this was a paper tiger meant to deceive readers into believing the trimester scheme would allow for a compromise.
 There was no compromise.